Online Learning: A Modern Introduction Using Convex Optimization: Lower Bound for Unconstrained Online Linear Optimization

-This theorem informs us of something important: \emph{any OLO algorithm that suffer a non-decreasing regret against the null competitor must predict in the form of a ``vectorial'' coin-betting algorithm}.
-This immediately implies the following. \begin{theorem} Let $T\geq 21$.
-For any OLO algorithm, under the assumptions of Theorem~\ref{thm:epsilon_regret_olo_is_betting}, there exist a sequence of $\bg_1,\dots,\bg_T \in \R^d$ with $\|\bg_t\|_2\leq 1$ and $\bu^\star \in \R^d$, such that
+This theorem informs us of something important: \emph{any \ac{OLO} algorithm that suffers at most a non-decreasing regret in $t$ against the competitor $\bu=\boldsymbol{0}$ predicts in the form of a ``vectorial'' coin-betting algorithm}.

-\end{theorem} \begin{proof} The proof works by reducing the OLO game to a coin-betting game and then using the upper bound to the reward for coin-betting games.